vientos/vientos-sdk/README.md

 gulp db:drop
 ```

-to see counts of colections in database
+to see counts for collections in database
 ```shell
 gulp db:stats
 ```